patrickfuchs/buildH/docs/command_line_options.md

 ### Output name for the order parameter

-`-o OUT` or `--out OUT`: `OUT` will be the output base name for storing the calculated order parameters.
+`-o OUT` or `--out OUT`: `OUT` will be the output name for storing the calculated order parameters.
 If this option is not supplied, the default output name is `OP_buildH.out`.

 (**optional flag**)